 Lucid dreaming in first person has a host of benefits.

 When we lucid dream from a first person point of view we can train ourselves to do a multitude of things.

 For example you can use your lucid dreams to practice skills in order to improve them in the waking world.
 This has been shown to be as effective, or even effective, than visualization and has been shown to be as equally effective as real life physical practice in the real world.

 By practicing skills in the dreamworld you automatically improve them in the waking world.

 How cool is that?!

-You can’t magic up information in a lucid dream but you can recall information that you have already been exposed to and use it in your dreams.
+You can’t magic up information in a lucid dream but you can recall information that you have already been exposed to and use it in your first person dreams or third person dreams.

 By lucid dreaming in first person you get to enjoy everything that you could never get to enjoy in the waking world without limitation or judgement (unless you want do things that you consider a sin).

 The best way to learn how to lucid dream and how to gain ultimate control over your lucid first person dreams is to join a community of experienced lucid dreamers.

 This community also has advanced lucidity trainings associated with it that you get when you join the community.